From the Director: Social Work is a Political Profession

 Dr. Nancy A. Humphreys founded the Institute for Political Social Work at the University of Connecticut School of Social Work in 1995 to investigate ways that social workers can facilitate the political empowerment of clients as well as increase the number of social workers who are directly involved with electoral politics.

 A past president of the National Association of Social Workers — and, at the time, only the second female president of the organization— Dr. Humphreys has a long and accomplished professional history.
 Her academic work has left an indelible mark, both here in the United States and abroad.
 She served as dean of two schools of social work, Michigan State University and University of Connecticut, where she also had teaching responsibilities in policy, community organization, social welfare, family and children, political social work and women’s issues.
 Beginning in 1991, Dr. Humphreys worked with what is now the Republic of Armenia to establish social work education in that country.
 The result of her efforts is a BSW and MSW program at Yerevan State University.

-Long a leader in women’s issues, Dr. Humphreys was appointed by President Carter to serve on his National Advisory Committee on Women's Issues.
+As a leader during the feminist movement, Dr. Humphreys was appointed by President Carter to serve on his National Advisory Committee on Women's Issues.
 She co-authored the Human Services chapter of the Committee's final report Voices for Women.
 Active in many women's organizations, Dr. Humphreys has presented content and written about a number of social service issues from a feminist perspective.
 She has also been a member of a variety of organizations, including the American Public Welfare Association Council, National Conference of Social Welfare; has served on numerous boards of directors; and was vice president of the Council on Social Work Education.